-Since it only takes one hurricane making landfall to make it an active season for you, here are a few tips that can help your home and business weather a storm.
+Regardless of predictions, it only takes one hurricane making landfall to make it an active season for you.
+Since it’s better to be safe than sorry, here are a few tips that can help your home and business weather a storm.

 Before the Storm

 - Monitor the news to allow time to prepare.